leonardKleber/crypto-portfolio-tracker/README.md

-# Invertym — A Crypto Portfolio Tracker
+# A Crypto Portfolio Tracker
 Track your crypto portfolio effortlessly — analyze performance, monitor returns, and stay in control of your investments.

 ## Create `.env` Files